 (Microdiscectomy; Microcompression Spine Surgery)

-Intervertebral discs are located between each backbone (vertebra).
+Intervertebral discs are located between each vertebra in the spinal column.

 When damaged, these discs can put pressure on nerves as they leave the spinal cord.
 An